MicrosoftDocs/learn/learn-pr/azure/build-serverless-api-with-functions-api-management/includes/3-exercise-import-function-app-api-management.md

     :::image type="content" source="../media/3-create-from-function-app.png" alt-text="Screenshot showing the Create from Function app dialog box.":::

-1. Change the **API URL suffix** valuepr to *products*, and then select **Create**.
+1. Change the **API URL suffix** value to *products*, and then select **Create**.
 Azure creates the API for the **ProductDetails** function.
 The Design tab for **API Management** pane for your function app appears.

-Note that you were able to define your API, all from within the Azure Function App service.
+This exercise shows that you were able to define your API, all from within the Azure Function App service.

 ## Test the OnlineStore products endpoint